 3. Send out the form

-The easiest way to create a net promoter score form is to choose an online company to help you do so.
+The easiest way to create a net promoter score form is to choose an NPS software to help you do so.
 There are many available.
 Your choice may be based on the look and feel of their form, or perhaps other factors, such as the level of support or the devices that are supported.

 4. Receive and process the results